-To break free of burnout, you need to change what you’re doing.
+To break free of burnout, you need to introduce variety and change to what you’ve been doing.

 Have you ever felt sore after a long workout?
 If you had tried to exercise your sore muscles at the same intensity the following day, you might have suffered a severe muscle strain.

 To recover for muscle soreness, the best approach is to lighten your workout or even better, to exercise different muscles.

 Same happens to your mind.
 A strained mind needs to be worked in different ways.

 - If your tasks are mostly analytical, switch to a creative project or physical activity for at least a day.

 - If you deal with clients all day, spend time away on your own.

 What matters is that you dramatically change what you’re doing.

 For me, a day spent by the ocean and disconnected from electronics was the perfect remedy.
 With every crashing wave, I felt a surge of hope and energy.